ejpszemo/spendings-app/README.md

 ### Changing Settings

 - **Language**: Use the language selector at the top to switch between English and Polski (Polish)
+- **Theme**: Use the theme selector to switch between light and dark themes
 - **Display Currency**: Use the global currency selector to set your preferred viewing currency
   - All spending totals automatically convert to this currency
   - Individual spending amounts show in their original currency